 Next, you should pick a good study spot.
 The ideal space for your online studies should be somewhere that has Wi-Fi access and is distraction-free enough that you can concentrate easily.
 Where you choose to set up camp is totally up to you and you can even choose to mix it up a bit - the beauty of online study is that it gives you the freedom to learn where and when you choose.

 Now it’s time to create your study plan.
-If you start off with a clear plan, you’re much more likely to stay on track.
+If you start off with a clear, straightforward plan, you’re much more likely to stay on track.
 The great thing about studying GCSE English online as opposed to in a classroom is that you’re not restricted to a set class timetable, so you can work through the course as quickly or as slowly as you want.

 Use past papers to get ready for the exam

 We really can’t stress enough how valuable a tool past papers are to your revision.
-They let you get a feel for the format of the paper, practice your timing and spot gaps in your knowledge.
+They let you get a feel for the format of the paper, practice your timing and spot any gaps in your knowledge.

 The AQA GCSE English Language exam has two papers that each require you to read texts and answer questions on them and produce pieces of writing.

-The Pearson Edexcel GCSE English Literature exam has two papers which cover all the texts you’ll have read, testing your understanding of them and your ability to write informed critical responses to them.
+The Pearson Edexcel GCSE English Literature exam has two papers that cover all the texts you’ll have read, testing your understanding of them and your ability to write informed critical responses to them.
 Paper 1 covers Shakespeare and Post-1914 Literature and paper 2 covers the 19th-century novel and Poetry since 1789.

 The AQA GCSE English Literature also has two papers which will assess you in the same way as the Edexcel exam.
 However, for AQA paper 1 covers Shakespeare and modern texts and paper 2 covers poetry and the 19th-century novel.